tgk/plait/README.md

 The implementation uses `clojure.walk/macroexpand-all` which means that whenever `plait` is used the compilation is taken over by `plait`.
-In tests, this mean that the meta-information about which line a failing test is on is lost and e.g. cider can no longer navigate directly to a failing assertion but only to the toplevel `deftest`.
+In tests, this means that the meta-information about which line a failing test is on is lost and e.g. cider can no longer navigate directly to a failing assertion but only to the toplevel `deftest`.